Quattro99/PowerShellScripts/Exchange Online/EOP_MDO/README.md

 |  | exodisconnect | |

 ### exoauthentication-function
-Installs the module, which is sotored in the local variable, if not already installed.
+Installs the module, which is stored in the local variable, if not already installed.
 Further the authentication on the Microsoft 365 (GDAP enabled) tenant will proceed with your personal csa-user.

 ### enableorgcustomization-function
 Checks the tenant if the organization customization is activated.
 If not, the customisation will be activated